-This study identified sizable under-prediction of the enstrophy and kinetic energy over the Arctic region.
-Friction (as a residual in the calculation) at upper levels had much stronger magnitude in CAM3 over several regions, including the Arctic.
-The Friction bias has a dipole (negative near 70°N, positive near 55°N along 10°W) with peak magnitudes around 1.5×10^{-10} s-2 (Fig. 4l).
+This study identified sizable under-prediction of the enstrophy and kinetic energy over the Arctic region (Fig. 1c, f).
+Friction, as a residual in the calculation, at upper levels (Fig. 4k) had much stronger magnitude in CAM3 over several regions, including the Arctic.
+The Friction bias has a dipole (negative near 70° N, positive near 55°N along 10°W) with peak magnitudes around 1.5×10^{-10} s-2 (Fig. 41).
 For developing frontal cyclones f $\partial \omega / \partial p < 0$ at upper levels (where there is upward motion peaking below) and acts to oppose the upper level advection (Grotjahn 1996).
-Figs. 4g,h are largely negative along the NPST and NAST, with a tendency for larger values on the downstream end of each track.
-The quasi-geostrophic divergence (f $\partial \omega / \partial p < 0$) being displaced further south in CAM3 also contributes to the dipole (positive peak at 68N and negative peak at 47°N, along the Greenwich meridian; Fig. 4i).
-So the Friction and divergence terms have similar dipole location, strength, and sign.
-In the far north Atlantic Ocean the zonal advection bias is also large; the downstream NAST error creates a dipole in this bias that has strong poles: negative near 80N and positive near 53°N along 20°E; however, the meridional advection has a very similar pattern and strength but opposite sign so those large terms nearly cancel.
+Figure 4g, h is largely negative along the NPST and NAST, with a tendency for larger values on the downstream end of each track.
+The quasi-geostrophic divergence ($f \partial \omega / \partial p < 0$) being displaced further south in CAM3 also contributes to the dipole (positive peak at 68 N and negative peak at 47°N, along the Greenwich meridian; Fig. 4i).
+These friction and divergence terms have similar dipole location, strength, and opposite sign suggesting that f $\partial \omega / \partial p$ is a primary contributor to the friction residual at upper levels along the NAST and NPST, and more so in CAM3 than in ERA-40 (Fig. 4g, h, j, k).
+In the far northern Atlantic Ocean the zonal advection bias is also large; the error in the downstream NAST location creates a dipole in this bias (Fig. 4f) that has strong poles: negative near 80 N and positive near 53°N along 20°E; however, the meridional advection (Fig. 4c) has a very similar pattern and opposite sign so those large terms nearly cancel.
+The pattern of the meridional advection is stronger and determines the bias pattern for the total horizontal advection over Europe and the North Sea (and similarly along the NPST).